dopplerchase/dopplerchase.github.io/_pages/splash_page.md

     btn_class: "btn--primary"
 ---

-I am a research scientist with domain expertise in the atmospheric sciences and artificial intellegence/machine learning.
-I am generally interested in radar meteorology, satellite meteorology, and artifical intellegence use for weather forecasting.
+I am a research scientist with domain expertise in the atmospheric sciences and artificial intelligence/machine learning.
+I am generally interested in radar meteorology, satellite meteorology, and artificial intelligence use for weather forecasting.

 There are several pages providing additional context [about me](/about/), my [current research](/current-research/) and my [past research](/past-research/).
 My [CV](/assets/docs/RandyChase_CV_long.pdf) can be found in the navigation bar.
 If you are on the other pages, useful links can be found on the left sidepanel while on a laptop, or the follow button at the top on a mobile platform.